 A: Here’s an important fact to understand about your husband looks at porn -- Porn isn’t about you, Porn is about him.
 The more you can understand this fact, the better you'll understand why men watch porn, at least as much as is possible for most women.

 It doesn’t matter what you do to try to “meet his needs” or make yourself more appealing, because that’s not the problem.
 The problem is that he’s found a drug that he likes the high from better than the high of having sex with you.
 Now that can be hard to understand and to hear.
 But in order to respond to him in the most effective way possible, it's important not to take this as a personal rejection, although it certainly feels like one and in many ways is.
 However, it isn't so much when you understand how powerfully addictive looking at porn is.

 You’re right in describing his behavior as “selfish.”
 It’s also addictive.
 He’s showing signs of porn addiction.
-You need to respond to your husband looks at porn like it’s an addiction (drug) problem, not an attraction (you) problem.
+You need to respond to your husband looking at porn like it’s an addiction (drug) problem, not an attraction (you) problem.
 If it was cocaine he was addicted to rather than porn, would you respond differently?
 The fact that porn involves the sensitive and interpersonal topic of sex certainly makes it more difficult to be empathetic about.

-The answer to your question, “Why should I stay?” should be about a lot more than just understanding why my husband looks at porn.
+The answer to your question, “Why should I stay?” should be about a lot more than just understanding why your husband looks at porn.
 The description of his response, “He won’t open up, let me in, or allow either of us to get help,” shows that your relationship has deeper problems.
 The lack of respect, consideration and love just happens to be most obvious with your husband’s porn addiction, but I'll bet it happens elsewhere too.